gjbex/training-material/Debugging/CodeCoverage/README.md

     `funcs.h`.
 * `funcs.h`: declaration of two functions, one called, the other not.
 * `funcs.c`: implementation of the functions.
-* `Makefile`: make file to illustrate how to get the code coverage.
+* `Makefile`: make file to illustrate how to get the code coverage using the GNU GCC compiler suite.
+* `Makefile.intel`: make file to illustrate how to get the code coverage using the Intel cmopiler suite.

 ## How to use?